Call Us

 Reach Us

-The school has a Code of Conduct, a Child Protection Policy and procedures which are in accordance of the recommendations of the International Task Force on Child Protection and are consistent with our school’s mission and vision.
-Our Child Protection policy is based on the United Nations Convention on the Rights of the Child (UNCRC, 1989) of which India is a signatory.
-As an international school implementing its child protection policy, École Mondiale World School will act in accordance with the following legislation and guidance:
+The school has a Code of Conduct for teaching staff, Admin staff, contractors and volunteers.
+A Child Safeguarding Policy and procedures which are in accordance with the recommendations of the International Task Force on Child Safeguarding, CIS accreditation standards and are consistent with our school mission and vision.
+Our Child Safeguarding policy is based on the United Nations Convention on the Rights of the Child (UNCRC, 1989) of which India is a signatory.
+The school also has among its resources the various laws that relate to the Safeguarding of children in India.
+As an international school implementing its child Safeguarding ÉMWS Child Safeguarding Policy 2 policy École Mondiale World School will act in accordance with the following UN legislation and guidance:

-Parties undertake to protect the child from all forms of sexual exploitation and sexual abuse.
-For these purposes, States Parties shall, in particular, take all appropriate national, bilateral and multilateral measures to prevent:
+UNCRC Article 34: States Parties undertake to protect the child from all forms of sexual exploitation and sexual abuse.
+For these purposes, States Parties shall in particular take all appropriate national, bilateral and multilateral measures to prevent: